Cable Management for Data Centres

 What is a data centre?

-Their design is based on a network of computing and storage resources that enable the delivery of shared applications and data.
+Design is based on a network of computing and storage resources that enable the delivery of shared applications and data.

 Almost every business and government entity either needs its own centre or needs access to someone else’s.
 Some build and maintain them in-house, some rent servers at co-location facilities (also called colos) and some use public cloud-based services at hosts like Amazon, Microsoft and Google.